CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

      * Added screenshot types "Scenery" and "With UI"
      (For the best pics without a blocked view!
 Or extra blocked!
 The latter is useful if you want e.g. capture your inventory too.)
      * Screenshots will be stored into a folder on the desktop named "Slime Rancher - Screenshots".
+     * Added buttons for the new types to the pause menu, as well as for recording GIF
      * Naming of the files changed.
 From 12-hour clock to 24-hour clock, so sorting doesn't get mixed up and added a second hyphens for easier reading.
    * Silo Slot Self Switcher
    Silos switch to another slot if the item can't be put into the selected one.